yiisoft/yii2/framework/UPGRADE-22.md

 `(1 + 2)` as `((1)+(2))`).
 Binary literal defaults (`(0x...)`) now decode to their byte string.
 Review strict type checks, schema snapshots, and code that calls `ActiveRecord::loadDefaultValues()` for models containing these columns.

+On Oracle, expression-based column defaults reported by `ALL_TAB_COLUMNS.DATA_DEFAULT` — datetime literals and keywords, function calls, operator expressions, and sequence `NEXTVAL` defaults on non-identity columns — now expose an executable `yii\db\Expression` through `ColumnSchema::$defaultValue`.
+Previously most reflected as raw strings, while `timestamp` column defaults containing `TIMESTAMP`, such as `SYSTIMESTAMP` or `TO_TIMESTAMP(...)`, were discarded as `null`.
+Regular and national quoted strings and numeric literals remain PHP values; Oracle empty-string literals reflect as `null`.
+Review strict type checks, schema snapshots, and code that calls `ActiveRecord::loadDefaultValues()` for models containing these columns.
+Identity defaults remain `null`.

 ## Removed platform support

 ### HHVM